jbenno/course_comm_tech/README.md

 - The J. Paul Getty Museum.
 ‘The Making of a Medieval Book’, 2003. https://www.getty.edu/art/exhibitions/making/.
 - Tufekci, Zeynep.
 Twitter and Tear Gas: The Power and Fragility of Networked Protest.
 New Haven, UNITED STATES: Yale University Press, 2017.

 The specific readings will be assigned for each week.
+The readings are generally provided as pdf files in this Google Drive folder: https://drive.google.com/drive/folders/1QTE-LNoBto6VDJ6Majes_LZ9A2kqfk7D?usp=sharing Further readings for each week can be found here:

 ## Schedule
 *Subject to modification and clarification*